radius-project/docs/docs/content/guides/operations/providers/aws-provider/howto-aws-provider-irsa/index.md

         ]
     }
     ```
-Now that the setup is complete, you can now install Radius with AWS IRSA enabled.
+Now that the setup is complete, you can install Radius with AWS IRSA enabled.

 ## Interactive configuration